vikeshdas/web_dev_python/README.md

 #### ->we created a class Roles, above class will create table in database

 #### ->if we want to insert data in above table then we don't need to write Row query.
-Instead we will create object of the above class, mention below.
+Instead we will create object of the above class, mentioned below.

 #### -> new_obj=Roles(name="web");